-Competition
+Business-Competition

 The biotechnology and pharmaceutical industries are subject to intense and rapidly changing competition as companies seek to develop new technologies and proprietary products.
 We face worldwide competition from larger biotechnology and pharmaceutical companies, universities and other academic or research institutions and government agencies that are developing and commercializing pharmaceutical products similar to our product candidates that target the viruses we are seeking to treat.
-We know of several companies that have marketed or are developing products for the treatment of influenza, coronavirus and HCV, including Roche, Gilead Sciences, Inc. ("Gilead"), Merck, Janssen Pharmaceuticals, Inc., Bristol-Myers Squibb, Toyama Chemical Co., Shionogi/Roche and Abbvie, Inc. Their products are widely considered effective.
-Further, in the wake of the global COVID-19 pandemic a number of third parties, including large biotechnology and pharmaceutical companies such as Pfizer Inc., Moderna, Inc., Janssen Pharmaceuticals, Inc., and academic institutions have been conducting research aimed at development of an effective treatment for, or a vaccine against, COVID-19.
-A number of vaccines and treatments for COVID-19 have been commercialized under the FDA's emergency use authorization.
-At least one treatment and four vaccines for COVID-19 have received FDA approval.
+We know of several companies that have marketed or are developing products for the treatment of influenza, coronavirus, norovirus and HCV, including Roche, Gilead Sciences, Inc. ("Gilead"), Merck, Janssen Pharmaceuticals, Inc., Bristol-Myers Squibb, Toyama Chemical Co., Shionogi/Roche and Abbvie, Inc. Their products are widely considered effective.
+Further, in the wake of the global COVID-19 pandemic a number of third parties, including large biotechnology and pharmaceutical companies such as Pfizer Inc., Moderna, Inc., Janssen Pharmaceuticals, Inc., and academic institutions began conducting research aimed at development of an effective treatment for, or a vaccine against, COVID-19.
+As a result of these efforts, a number of vaccines and treatments for COVID-19 have been commercialized under FDA approval, or under the FDA's emergency use authorization, although certain of these approvals or authorizations are limited to specified circumstances.
+At least four treatments and five vaccines for COVID-19 have received FDA approval.
 Many of the companies developing products for the viral diseases that are the focus of our programs have substantially greater financial resources, including government funding, expertise and capabilities than we do and have existing products in significantly more advanced stages of development.
 Additionally, viral mutations can lead to new strains or variants of a virus that may be more resistant to products we develop when compared to those of competitors.
-See "Risk Factors" for more information on the risks we face with respect to our competition.
+See "Risk Factors" for more information on the ris